 From Killar until Udaipur, the road remains a mix of dirt trail with no hints of tar.
 There will still be slush, a few water crossings including the Madgran Nallah which may again have you thinking for a minute about how to cross.

 From Udaipur however, the road to Keylong will mostly be good shape.

 Again, think of Killar to Keylong as a 7-8 hour journey and plan accordingly.
 You will not find many villages or mechanical help between Killar and Udaipur.

 Best Time To Do Sach Pass

-As soon as the winter subsides (starting March) the numerous rivulets caused by melting snow makes the route slusky and full of river crossings.
-This is when you can find waterfalls down right in middle of a road (and I meant SEVERAL WATERFALLS).
-Then comes monsoon which makes it an even worse time to do Sach Pass, or any other high pass for that matter.
+As soon as the winter subsides (starting March) the numerous rivulets caused by melting snow make the route slushy and full of river crossings.
+This is when you can find waterfalls down right in the middle of a road (and I meant SEVERAL WATERFALLS).
+Then comes monsoon which makes it an even worse time to do Sach Pass or any other high pass for that matter.
 Rain not only adds to all the water streams and waterfalls but also creates a serious risk of landslides across the route.
 After Monsoon, September is the time when the road conditions get better.

 Starting November, winter hits the Himalayas and doing over 4000m above sea level becomes a mere fool’s play.

 So yea, in short, September and October are the best time to do Sach Pass.

 Have you done Sach Pass or a part of the Bairagarh to Keylong route?
 How was your experience?
 If you think I’ve missed any detail, please share it in the comments below!